This topic describes how to use the Jindo DistCp tool provided by Alibaba Cloud to migrate data from HDFS to OSS.

 - Set the --key, --secret, and --endPoint parameters in the core-site.xml configuration file to avoid setting these parameters

-each time when you copy files to OSS.
-The following code provides an example on how
+each time you copy files to OSS.
+The following code provides an example on how to

 <configuration> <property> <name>fs.jfs.cache.oss-accessKeyId</name> <value>xxx</value> </property> <property> <name>fs.jfs.cache.oss-accessKeySecret</name> <value>xxx</value> </property> <property> <name>fs.jfs.cache.oss-endpoint</name> <value>oss-cn-xxx.aliyuncs.com</value> </property> </configuration>

-- Configure the password-free feature of Jindo DistCp to avoid storing your AccessKey pairs in plaintext, which improves data security.
+- Configure the password-free feature of Jindo DistCp to avoid storing your AccessKey pairs in plaintext, which makes data more secure.
 For more information, see Use the password-free feature of JindoFS SDK.